-The start of an acrylic 900 x 600mm inspired by a walk along the path which tops the inner Bank leading to Crow Point.
+The Thistle Walk an acrylic 900 x 600mm inspired by a walk along the path which tops the inner Bank leading to Crow Point.
 On this particular occasion the path was flanked with wild looking thistles.
 The outer bank which used to protect a piece of land called Horsey Island has now breached and the once green space now looks like the Somme!
 It is too late for the wildlife there and now the salt water is beginning to change the ecosystem on the inner marsh.
 Some argue Horsey Island was reclaimed from the Estuary for farming and now has been reclaimed by the natural elements!

 Wandering around Crow Point on Sunday I chanced upon this near the lighthouse.
 I loved the colours and weathering so decided to take it home.
 Now what to create?
 I’ve seen all manner of things on Pinterest as ideas so when I’ve the time perhaps a whale or suchlike.

 What to do on a Sunday with a spare canvas and some hangover enthusiasm.
 Go out and paint one of my favourite scenes on the Braunton Marsh.
 Acrylic on 16 x 20″ canvas.
 This is what the Explore Braunton website says.
 No two linhays are the same, although most are of square or rectangular shape.
 Some have become dilapidated but around 30 still stand today.
 The one which attracts the most attention is the round linhay, a grade II listed building on the edge of the inner marsh road, which has been thatched and provides endless photographic or even painting opportunities.
 I visit this site many times throughout the year and each time it’s slightly different.
 Sometimes the water in the drain is crystal clear full of sticklebacks and at others fully of weed and cowslip plants.
 Local swans often glide past along with large dragon and neon blue damsel flies.
 In the winter it’s always quite bleak here hence the wind blown trees, all in all I prefer the spring/summer seasons.
 Below are two pictures I’ve photoshopped from a quick cycle around the marsh today.

 I was taken by an image on Facebook of a couple of old fisherman’s huts at Crow Point in North Devon and decided to sketch them in leu of a painting.
 I made my way to the White House at Crow and walked left along the thorn ridden breakwater; this is now the only way to get to these huts as part of the inner wall has collapsed.
 I arrived and marvelled at their rustic charm, rusty orange corrugated iron, weather bleached wooden doors and crude cobbles which remained from years ago.
 Quickly I took a series of photographs and made a few reference sketches eventually the dark clouds forebode and soon it began to rain.
 Luckily one of the huts wasn’t locked and I weathered out the storm in it’s solitude loving that sound of rain on iron.
 The smells of the estuary mud and seawater filled the air as I made my way back slipping on the mud and pebbles.
 After a little photoshopping, which I use for preliminary planning, I came up with this composition of the old huts.
 It’s often quite difficult to photograph paintings and the true colours and softness of the paint are missed, but on the whole I quite like this painting!
 These huts are placed at the crook of Horsey Island on the Braunton Marsh just where the River Caen (Braunton Canal) meets the River Taw.
 In the painting you can see The Taw in the background.
 Recently the inner tide Sea defences have failed and now Horsey Island has returned to the brackish muds of the Estuary.